Fidelity names tech executive Neff to run asset management

 Johnson said Neff will continue to report to her and remain a member of the company’s operating committee.
 His successor as head of technology and global services will be named soon, she said.

 Fidelity had $2.5 trillion in total assets under management as of March 31, according to the company’s website.
+In its latest annual report, Fidelity’s parent said assets under management rose more slowly than at some rivals, but reported strong investment performance and said its operating profit rose.

-In the new role Neff will oversee more than 500 investment professionals running Fidelity’s best-known products like the $120 billion Contrafund.
+Neff previously held jobs supporting Fidelity investment operations.
+In the new role he will oversee more than 500 investment professionals running Fidelity’s best-known products like the $120 billion Contrafund.

 Lately Fidelity has been aggressively lowering and eliminating fees as it battles industry rivals for cost-conscious clients, a dynamic that has increased the importance of smooth technology operations.